Student Critics Jury

 What is Student Critics Jury?

-Now in it’s third year, the Edinburgh International Film Festival Student Critics Jury enables students to expand their knowledge of contemporary world cinema, develop their ability to evaluate and write about films and give a prestigious award at EIFF.
+Now in it’s fourth year, the Edinburgh International Film Festival Student Critics Jury enables students to expand their knowledge of contemporary world cinema, develop their ability to evaluate and write about films and give a prestigious award at EIFF.
 The students will be mentored by leading international critics as they see films from various strands of the EIFF programme and complete reading assignments and reviews of films.
 They will also determine the winner of the Student Critic Jury Award, presented at the EIFF Awards Ceremony.

 Who can apply, and how?

 Getting to EIFF

-The seven chosen students will be brought to Edinburgh for six days of the festival (EIFF runs 18-29 June).
+The seven chosen students will be brought to Edinburgh for six days of the festival (EIFF runs 17-28 June 2015).
 Students will view a variety of films and attend the EIFF Awards Ceremony to present their chosen winner.
-Travel and accommodation bursaries are available on a separate application basis (Within Scotland only).
+Travel and accommodation bursaries are available on a separate application basis (within Scotland only).